A beauty guide to glow, inside out

 - Make sure you eat some sort of greens every day.

 - Remove everything ‘refined’ which means no refined oils, salt and sugar.
-Use ghee, coconut and mustard oils, sea or pink salt, and gur or honey.
+Use ghee, coconut and mustard oils, sea or pink salt, and honey.

 - Smoothie is not a meal.
 In India, it is better to eat cooked veggies with a small salad on the side.